 They also play an important role in pollinating flowers, as they feed on the nectar of flowers.

-Although they are considered beneficial wasps, it’s still important to take precautions when dealing with them, as they can sting if provoked.
+Although they are considered beneficial wasps, taking precautions when dealing with them is still important, as they can sting if provoked.

-Sand Wasps can be a great natural solution if you want to control pests on your property.
+Sand Wasps can be a great natural solution to control pests on your property.

 21. Short-Tailed Ichneumon Wasp

-Short-tailed Ichneumon Wasp, or Ophion spp., is a species of parasitic wasp native to California and found in areas like the Sierra Nevada, Mojave Desert, and Central Valley.
+Short-tailed Ichneumon Wasp, or Ophion spp., is a parasitic wasp native to California and found in areas like the Sierra Nevada, Mojave Desert, and Central Valley.

-This species is small, usually about 6 to 8 mm in length, and is characterized by its long antennae and short tail.
+This species is small, usually about 6 to 8 mm long, characterized by its long antennae and short tail.

 These wasps are reddish-brown and can be found feeding on plant nectar.
 They also parasitize the larvae of other insects, such as caterpillars.